 How easy is the technology to scale and use with larger or other populations?

 How secure and accurate is the technology?
 Have all security risks been addressed?
-What methods to you have in terms of back-up (for example, a paper trail for electronic voting)
+What methods do you have in terms of backup (for example, a paper trail for electronic voting)

-Is the collection of biometric data proportional regarding the task at hand?
+Is the collection of biometric data proportional in regards to the task at hand?
 Are you collecting the minimal amount of data necessary to achieve your goal?